400 g (2 ⅔ cups) Baker’s flour

-- Remove the poolish from the oven.
-Add the remaining flour, yeast and salt into the bowl and knead until the dough is smooth and elastic, approximately 5 minutes.
+2. Add the remaining flour, yeast and salt into the bowl and knead with a dough hook on low speed for 5 minutes, or until the dough is smooth and elastic.

-- Place the gourmet baking stone on the rack in the oven on Conventional at 230°C and heat the stone for 30 minutes.
+6. Place the gourmet baking stone in the oven on shelf position 2 and preheat on Conventional at 230°C for 30 minutes.

 - This method of bread making uses the poolish method, where a “sponge” is made from one part water, one part flour and yeast and left to ferment.
 When the sponge is ready, it will have bubbles on the top of the liquid and give off a lovely yeasty smell.

 • Epi can be made the day before and reheated on Moisture Plus at 180°C for 10 minutes.

 • The baking stone will retain the heat evenly and provide a superior crust.